 NOIRs generally are issued when the USCIS receives new evidence about the case that shows that its approval of an application or petition was a mistake.
 This may happen when an immigration official comes across the new evidence or finds that circumstances have changed that would lead to a denial.

 Get Skilled Legal Help from a Marietta Immigration Attorney

 Depending on the circumstances of your situation, we may be able to convince the USCIS that your petition or application should not be revoked.
-Our firm has worked on many complex and difficult cases dealing with NOIRs that we were successful at overturning.
+Our firm has worked on many complex and difficult cases dealing with NOIRs and NOIDs (Notice of Intent to Deny) that we were successful at overturning.
 With the proper application of law, standards of evidence, and clarifying inconsistencies, we may be able to turn your case around to a reaffirmed status as well.

 For legal help in responding to a NOIR, contact Klinke Immigration at (678) 496-2990.